kittoku/Open-SSTP-Client/README.md

 * Only **PAP** and **MS-CHAPv2** authentication protocols can be enabled.
 No EAP.

-* If the SSTP server is a MikroTik RouterOS and you are using Let's Encrypt on it for SSTP, you should install and trust the 'lets-encrypt-r3.der' root CA file on your MikroTik RouterOS SSTP server.
+* If the SSTP server is a MikroTik RouterOS and you are using Let's Encrypt on it for SSTP, you should install and trust the ['lets-encrypt-r3.der', r11.der and r10.der](https://letsencrypt.org/certificates/) root CA files on your MikroTik RouterOS SSTP server.

 ## Debugging
 It is almost impossible that I can debug a problem caused in any environments but my own.
 In a networking